apbeers/expressionevaluator/README.md

 # expressionevaluator

-This was teh final project in my Programming Foundations 2 class.
+This was the final project in my Programming Foundations 2 class.

-to use, enter a string of expressions separated by semicolons ex) 2+5;9*9/6;
+to use it, compile all of the .cpp and .h files and run.  enter a string of expressions separated by semicolons ex) 2+5;9*9/6;

 then for actions, the options are